winsw/winsw/doc/loggingAndErrorReporting.md

 </log>
 ```

-## Rotate by time mode
+## Roll by time mode

-Works like the rotate mode, except that instead of using the size as a threshold, use the time period as the threshold.
+Works like the roll mode, except that instead of using the size as a threshold, use the time period as the threshold.

 This configuration must accompany a nested `<pattern>` element, which specifies the timestamp pattern used as the log file name.